Updated: Feb 18

 For unto us a child is born, unto us a son is given: and the government shall be upon his shoulder: and his name shall be called Wonderful, Counsellor, The mighty God, The everlasting Father, The Prince of Peace.

 The Watchtower thinks “mighty God” and not “almighty God” means Jesus is not on the same level as God.
 They might even attempt to quote this passage to you as proof that Jesus is not God.
-If he/she does this, they basically wreck themselves.
-The next chapter clears this where the term “mighty God” is also applied to God the Father.
+If he/she does this, they basically refute themselves.
+The next chapter clears this up when the term “mighty God” is also applied to God the Father.